Node.js Request Path: DNS, TCP, libuv & Callbacks

 socket.once('data', () => clearTimeout(timer));

 Connection lifetime has two observation points too.
-The client can call end() and believe it finished writes.
+The client can call end() and believe it has finished writes.
 The server may still have unread bytes in its receive buffer.
 The server can call end() and the client may read the final bytes later.
 A reset can erase pending delivery.
-Logs that say "closed at 10:00:00.100" on one side and "read at 10:00:00.120" on the other side can both be plausible when clocks, buffers, and scheduling differ.
+Logs that say "closed at 10:00:00.100" on one side and "read at 10:00:00.120" on the other side can both be plausible when clocks, buffers, and scheduling are involved.

-For local debugging, keep a compact timeline:
+For local debugging, keep a compact timeline -

 client lookup start